SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 		sudo rm /var/log/testing.log
 		```

-## Forward logs to SEKOIA.IO
+#### Forward logs to SEKOIA.IO

 1. Create configuration files for each technology you want to forward to SEKOIA.IO.

-	It is recommended to create a dedicated file in `/etc/rsyslog.d/` for each technology to be collected.
+	Create a dedicated file in `/etc/rsyslog.d/` for each technology to be collected.

 	Example for the Windows log collection: